transloadit/uppy/ARCHITECTURE.md

 #### core.on('event', action), core.emit('event'), core.emitter

-An event emitter embedded into Core that is passed to plugins and can be used directly on the instance.
-Event emitter is used for plugins to communicate with other plugins and Core.
+An event emitter embedded into Core that is passed to Plugins, and can be used directly on the instance.
+Used by Plugins for communicating with other Plugins and Core.

 For example:

-- Core listens for `core:upload-progress` event and calculates speed and ETA for one file, that the event was about, and for all files currently in progress.
+- Core listens for `core:upload-progress` event and calculates speed & ETA for all files currently in progress. *Uploader plugins could just call core.updateProgress().*
 - Core checks if browser in offline or online and emits `core:is-offline` or `core:is-online` that other plugins can listen to.
 - Any plugin can emit `informer` event that `Informer` plugin can use to display info bubbles.
 Currently only used in the Dashboard plugin.
 Example: `core.emitter.emit('informer', 'Connected!', 'success', 3000)`.
-(Should this be a Core method instead of plugin?).
+(Should this be a Core method instead of Plugin?). *Could be replaced by core.inform(info) method that will just update state with info.*
-- Uploader plugins listen to `core:upload` event (can be emitted after a file has been added or when upload button has been pressed), get files via `core.getState().files`, filter those that are not marked as complete and upload them, emitting progress events.
+- Uploader plugins listen to `core:upload` event (can be emitted after a file has been added or when upload button has been pressed), get files via `core.getState().files`, filter those that are not marked as complete and upload them, emitting progress events. *This could be replaced by core.upload() method that will loop through all `uploaders` and run `upload()` on them, or we could only allow one uploader.*

+*Should most or all of the events from the above be replaced with method calls?
+Should event-emitter be used for internal communication or just for the user to hook on to, like `uppy.on(core:upload:complete, doStuff)`?
+Right now its both, same event-emitter serves as a communication bus inside Uppy + its exposed to the user outside.
+Inspiration for using it as a bus came from Substack’s example here https://github.com/substack/training/blob/3041b1e4e3908d4df1b26cf578c34cd4df8fe9b7/web-dev-whirlwind/example/arch/bus/actions.js, and somewhat from Redux and Choo’s send https://github.com/yoshuawuyts/choo/#views.*

 *See discussion about Core and Event Emitter: https://github.com/transloadit/uppy/issues/116#issuecomment-247695921*

 ## Plugins

 Plugins extend the functionality of Core (which itself is very much barebones, does almost nothing).
+Plugins actually do the work — select files, modify and upload them, and show the UI.

+Plugins that have some UI can be mounted anywhere in the dom.
+With current design you can have a Drag & Drop area in `#dragdrop` and Progressbar in `body`.
+Plugins can also be mounted into other plugins that support that, like Dashboard.

-Each plugin extends `Plugin` class with default methods that can be overwritten:
+Each plugin extends `Plugin` class with default methods that can be overridden:

 #### update()

-Gets called when state is changes and `updateAll()` is called from Core.
+Gets called when state changes and `updateAll()` is called from Core.
 Checks if a DOM element (tree) has been created with a reference for it stored in plugin’s `this.el`.
-If so, crates a new element (tree) `const newEl = this.render(currentState)` on current plugin and then calls `yo.update(this.el, newEl)` to effectively update the existing element to match the new one (morphdom is behind that).
+If so, crates a new element (tree) `const newEl = this.render(currentState)` for current plugin and then calls `yo.update(this.el, newEl)` to effectively update the existing element to match the new one (morphdom is behind that).

 All together now: